 I gravitate toward the heroin addicts.
 There are only a handful of us at a time because any problems Hope has ever had has been because of the junkies.
-Irish Christopher—Hope is his 14 rehab—encourages me, “PMA,” he smiles.
+Irish Christopher—Hope is his 14th rehab—encourages me, “PMA”, he smiles.
 Rado, the Bulgarian, is also detoxing off gear and has the same attitude as me: I’m done.
 We are the same age and agree that we cannot do this again.
 We either get this now or we stop trying.
 Suicide is the only other option.

 I do not let myself slip into misery.
 I am insanely positive.
 I smile as I fall asleep in a beautifully carved, uncomfortable wooden chair as my mantra, this is my last detox, ever, washes over me.

-We are a strange bunch: Thirty addicts living and functioning together as Hope’s community.
+We are a strange bunch: 30 addicts living and functioning together as Hope’s community.
 Clients stay one to three months depending on funding, work, family commitments, and levels of denial.
 Many change, deeply.
-Others leave with little more than a suntan and a confidence that they’re “cured” now that they’ve been to rehab.
+Others leave with little more than a suntan and a confidence that they’re “cured” now they’ve been to rehab.
 This spooks me.

 There’s a cyclic quality to the community—it shifts constantly as clients leave and arrive.
-Some days are good, others, after a large influx or exodus of clients, leave everybody feeling edgy until things settle again.
+Some days are good, others, after a large influx or exodus of clients, leave everybody feeling edgy, until things settle again.

 Minus the drugs and alcohol, we look okay on paper.
-Among us—ages range from 20 to 64, men outnumber women more than three to one—is a physicist, computer programmer, Broadway producer, stockbroker, industrial developer, environmental scientist, advertising executive, Michelin chef, police officer, a crack and cocaine dealer, and two escorts, one 20 the other 21.
+Among us—ages range from 20 to 64, men outnumber women more than three to one—is a physicist, computer programmer, Broadway producer, stock broker, industrial developer, environmental scientist, advertising executive, Michelin chef, police officer, a crack and cocaine dealer, and two escorts, one 20 the other 21.
 Most pay their own way, others are here because a loved one has paid for them to be.

 We all need to be in rehab, but why are we in rehab in Thailand?
 Why didn’t we just check into a clinic back home?

 The affable weather is a drawcard but more than anything, this place is a fraction of the price of treatment in our home countries.
-Over the past decade, Thailand has become an international center of medical tourism—dentistry, cosmetic surgery, and rehab—a Mecca for the middle class, who may not be able to pay $50,000 a month in the US, UK, or Australia but who can afford $5000 to $10,000 a month here.
+Over the past decade, Thailand has become an international centre of medical tourism—dentistry, cosmetic surgery and rehab—a Mecca for the middle class, who may not be able to pay $50,000 a month in the US, UK or Australia but who can afford $5000 to $10,000 a month here.
 The other reason is proximity.
 For those of us who have been to rehab previously, being away from our triggers is vital.
 Sure, if we really wanted to, we could score in Thailand, but being further away from our regular dealers, who would gladly drop off drugs to us in rehab or detox, increases our chance of finishing the program and of survival.

-“In Germany,” says Julia in her slow English, “we would say: Hope is ‘multi-culti.’”
+“In Germany,” says Julia in her slow English, “we would say: Hope is ‘multi-culti’”.

 Like Christopher, I’ve done a lot of rehabs.
-I’ve been to private ones where all I was required to do is swallow medication at 7:30, 12:30, 4:30, and 8:30.
-I’ve been to a therapeutic community where I was banned from wearing black so that I “soften.”
+I’ve been to private ones where all I was required to do is swallow medication at 7.30, 12.30, 4.30 and 8.30.
+I’ve been to a therapeutic community where I was banned from wearing black so that I “soften”.
 I’ve been to a public rehab where I was given a Bible and told to cover my shoulders and legs lest my womanly flesh distract the male clients.

 Hope is unlike any of these.
 It is unpretentious.
 The staff are almost all recovering addicts themselves.
 They ride scooters in flimsy shorts and T-shirts.
 Barefoot, they eat and smoke when we do.
 They talk to us.
 They are aware that being staff does not give them immunity; we are all addicts and stay clean and sober just a day at a time.